johntbush/cle-integration-suite/README.md

 Running
 -------
 Make sure your tomcat server is running.
-Then invoke junit with maven or run inside your IDE in the normal was you run unit tests
+Then invoke junit with maven or run inside your IDE in the normal way you run unit tests
 ```
 mvn test
 ```